Photo: Taste of Home

 When you travel in serious baking circles the way I do—meaning you spend your days at Taste of Home and your nights discussing recipes with your mom—you inevitably start to get into the most minute details regarding ingredients.
 You might go in depth discussing the pros and cons of canned pumpkin, or how certain brands of peanut butter are just more satisfying (pssst…you can find out which here!).
 Recently, though, with the growing popularity of Kerrygold butter and all my foodie friends’ interest in baking, we’ve been wondering what’s the best butter.

-So of course we had to put butters to the test!
+So, of course, we had to put all kinds of butter to the test!
 After all, if you’re going to labor over a loaf of homemade bread all afternoon, you want to be sure that you’re topping it with the best butter you can find—not to mention you’ll want that same butter in all your cookies and cakes!

 Sometimes our taste tests are almost too close to call.
 We included these two great butter options because they got great marks but just missed the podium.